Chesham: Commerce today

 Today Chesham has a diverse economic base comprising many typically small-medium-sized enterprises representing all business sectors.
 Within the two industrial parks light engineering and fabrication industry is to be found alongside printers and graphic designers or other technology-based firms, wholesalers, distribution and courier businesses.
 As elsewhere, there has been an expansion of professional business services and consultancies.
-The pedestrianised High Street retains some of the character of the old market town with some long-established traditional family retailers and also features a street market on Wednesdays and Saturdays.
+Chesham High Street was pedestrianised in 1990 and the benefits to the High Street have been felt ever since.
+It retains some of the character of the old market town with some long-established traditional family retailers and also features a street market on Wednesdays and Saturdays.
 This individuality was recognised in a survey of town 'high streets' which gave Chesham good marks for its distinctiveness.
-There are two of the 'big five' supermarkets present which have impacted on the town's independent stores and all retail outlets have also to compete with other nearby town centres, at Amersham, Berkhamsted and Tring as well as the large shopping centres in High Wycombe, Watford and Milton Keynes.